swiftmade/blogdown/readme.md

 composer require swiftmade/blogdown
 ```

-Then register the service provider in your config/app.php
+If you're using Laravel < 5.5, then you'll need to register the service provider in your config/app.php

 ```php
 Swiftmade\Blogdown\Providers\BlogdownProvider::class